 Bearings of this type are designed to handle large radial and axial loads – due to their load versatility, they are found in automotive wheel hubs, where wheels are expected to experience extreme radial and thrust loads.

+In the second part of types of bearings and their uses, we’ll be talking about bearing uses.
 In terms of its function, it should be a support, that is, it is used to bear the shaft in a literal interpretation, but this is only a part of its function.
 The essence of support is to be able to bear radial loads.
 It can also be understood that it is used to fix the shaft.
 Bearing quick and easy automatic selection is included.
 It is to fix the shaft so that it can only rotate, and control its axial and radial movement.

 A motor would not work at all without bearings.
 Because the shaft may move in any direction, and the motor requires that the shaft can only rotate.
 In theory, it is impossible to achieve the function of transmission.
 Not only that, the bearing will also affect the transmission.
 In order to reduce this effect, good lubrication must be achieved on the bearings of the high-speed shaft.
 Some bearings have already been lubricated themselves, which are called pre-lubricated bearings.
 Most bearings must have lubricating oil, which is responsible for not only increasing energy consumption due to friction at high speed, but also terrifyingly easily damaging the bearings.
 The argument to convert sliding friction into rolling friction is one-sided, because there is something called a sliding bearing.